The bridge from mainland Victoria to Phillip Island

 The Chocolate Factory

 The Chocolate Factory is a great place for all things chocolate and is one of my favourite places on the island.
-There are interactive exhibits so you can learn about the cocoa bean before taking part in designing your own chocolate for you to eat.
+There are interactive exhibits so you can learn about the cocoa bean before taking part in designing your own chocolate to eat.
 Of course there is plenty of chocolate on offer to purchase as well as experience many delicious chocolate things in the cafe.
 I must say I really enjoyed the Chocolate Factory, but I love chocolate.

 Enjoy the beaches